giers10/concept-maker/README.md

 - Click to generate the Concept; edit as needed.
 - Save: the app can save to a local repo and push to a remote.

+### Prior‑Art Search (SearXNG)
+- In the Notes section, click "Find Prior Art".
+- Configure the SearXNG endpoint in the bottom bar (default `http://localhost:8888`).
+- The app will:
+  - Use the selected Ollama model to generate exactly three search queries (based on your Notes, Knowledge Base, and asset filenames).
+  - Query SearXNG, fetch promising pages, embed them with Ollama embeddings (`bge-m3:latest` by default), and rerank by relevance.
+  - Open a results window showing URLs, scores, and content snippets; double‑click a row to open in your browser.

 ## Configuration
 Environment variables (optional):
 - `OLLAMA_HOST`: override Ollama URL (default `http://localhost:11434`).
 - `IDEA_HOLE_MODEL`: default model name shown in the UI.
 - `IDEA_HOLE_REMOTE`: default Git remote URL.
+- `SEARX_URL`: default SearXNG base URL for prior‑art search (default `http://localhost:8888`).

 ## Data & Storage
 - Working data lives under `./.idea-hole/`: